Stefanos0710/SignAI/README.md

 </div>

-SignAI is an experimental sign language recognition and translation system that uses machine learning to interpret German Sign Language (DGS) in real time and produce gloss-style translations.
+SignAI is an sign language recognition and translation system that uses machine learning to interpret German Sign Language (DGS) in real time and produce gloss-style translations.
 This repository contains the recognition engine, frontend UI, the product webside, preprocessing & training pipelines, and inference tooling.

 Primary languages: Python (core, app), CSS/HTML/JavaScript (frontend for web).

-> Note: v1.0.0 is the first stable major release.
+> Note: v1.1.0 is the first fully working release.
 The project is actively developed and some operational aspects (admin privileges, resource requirements) are still being refined.
 See Known Issues & Roadmap for details.

 ---